 You may want to visit Fort Saskatchewan, a small downtown park overlooking the North Saskatchewan River and the setting for the Fort Saskatchewan Museum and Historic Site.
 Amid it collection of restored 18th century homes, school, blacksmith shop, church, vintage cars, and farm equipment is Alberta’s first courthouse (1909).

 Jasper, fascinating in beauty and history, is set amid some of the most rugged peaksin the Rockies.
-You may wish to take a tram ride up Whistlers Mountain or soak in the pools at Miette Hot Springs (among the Rockies warmest natural hot springs) (admission included).
+You may wish to take a tram ride up Whistlers Mountain or soak in the pools at Miette Hot Springs, which is among the warmest natural hot springs in the Rockies.
+Admission is included.

 Day 14 - Jasper